doramagnoni/plantcareQuiz/README.md

 ## Introduction

 Welcome to the Plant Care Quiz!
 This quiz page is designed to test your knowledge of plant care, offering a fun and educational experience for plant enthusiasts and beginners alike.
+The quiz is part of the DoriWonderCabinet project which is designed to help beginners and advanced plant enthusiasts on their quest to take care of their plants.

 Challenge yourself with questions about plant care, and see how well you know your green friends.

 ![Screenshot 2023-11-04 at 16 04 35](https://github.com/doramagnoni/plantcareQuiz/assets/137621206/f9194f49-16ef-45e6-b2ea-c54b893a63aa)